Top 50 players in the 50 year history of the Joe will be honored at the Sept. 8 home opener against Southern

 Skip Holtz introduces his coaching staff to the media.

 "Tim brings a vast experience around the game of football," Skip Holtz said.
 "His father was a high school coach so he grew up around the game.
 He was a college player and then played 10 years professionally and has had the opportunity to coach at the professional level the last few years.
 He is a Louisiana Tech guy; this is his school, this is where he played and this is where he wanted to be.
 I am really excited we have the opportunity to give him the chance to get into college coaching at his home at Louisiana Tech."

-Rattay joins the LA Tech staff after spending the past two seasons as the wide receivers coach for the United Football League's (UFL) Las Vegas Locomotives.
+Rattay joined the LA Tech staff after spending the prior two seasons as the wide receivers coach for the United Football League's (UFL) Las Vegas Locomotives.
 He is a member of the Louisiana Tech Athletics Hall of Fame as he was enshrined as part of the Class of 2007.

 "I am super excited to get back to Louisiana Tech," Rattay said.
 "It is a place that has given me so much and it is a program on the rise.
 So many good things have happened to Tech in the last 10 years and there are a lot of good things still to come for Louisiana Tech Football.
 I am just glad to be a part of it and I want to thank Skip Holtz for the opportunity to come back home."